jblasch/ECE428___K-L_Tool/README.md

 Dates: Sep-Dec 2015<br><br>
 Overview:<br>
 <ul>
 Software programming project to implement the Kernighan-Lin algorithm on files with nodes and edges that represent integrated circuits and their interconnects.
 The K-L algorithm is heuristic, so it does not find the exact solution, but will find the best solution with respect to initial conditions.
-In this case, the initial conditions are how the nodes are initially split, which is in half, down the middle.<br>
+In this case, the initial conditions are how the nodes are initially split, which is in half, down the middle.<br><br>
 K-L Tool: KL_tool_LF.py<br>
 Benchmark test files: add20.txt, bcsstk33.txt, data.txt, uk.txt<br><br>
 </ul>